In the market for a new car? Vehicles with hail damage are usually the price tag of our dreams, but what about the repairs?

 Here are a few details not to be left out when making the decision to purchase a hail damaged vehicle from a dealer:

-Resale Value – A hail damaged vehicle has an impact on it’s resale vehicle.
+A hail damaged vehicle has an impact on its resale vehicle.
 While the upfront cost of purchase plus repairs may seem like a hefty price tag, remember that paintless dent repair (PDR) maintains the value of the car!
 This means that repairing the vehicle after purchase will increase the resale value of a car.
-Similarly, a new car is a hefty price tag upfront; but as you use your vehicle the resale value drops.
+Similarly, a new car is a hefty price tag upfront; but as you use your vehicle, the resale value drops.
 Research estimated resale values for the vehicles you’re looking into, and see which is the most sensible option financially for you.

-Insurance Coverage – Ask your insurance agent if purchasing a hail damaged vehicle will put your comprehensive insurance plan at risk.
+Ask your insurance agent if purchasing a hail damaged vehicle will put your comprehensive insurance plan at risk.
 Sometimes the insurance agent will give you coverage cost for the current damage, negating your future damage coverage.
 If you live in a place with frequent hail storms, this might be a big factor to consider.
-Any hail damage that is undocumented with the insurance company will effect future claims (For instance, if you are involved in a fender bender resulting in $2,000 worth of damage claim, but you have $1,500 worth of previous hail damage that went undocumented, your insurance company could decide to only give you the difference, in this case resulting in only $500.).
+Any hail damage that is undocumented with the insurance company will affect future claims.
+For instance, if you are involved in a fender bender resulting in $2,000 worth of damage claim, but you have $1,500 worth of previous hail damage that went undocumented, your insurance company could decide to only give you the difference.
+In this case, resulting in only $500.

 All of these tidbits to consider hold a higher factor for each person, as well as each vehicle.
 If knowledge is power, then you can rest assured that you made the correct, financially sensible, purchase for you and your car.